Robert J.V. Hiebert, Ph.D.

 Rob is passionate about studying biblical texts in their original languages and contexts, and about inspiring people to delve into the riches of Scripture, to reflect deeply on its meaning and the implications of its message, and to strive to live skillfully in conformity with the Creator’s design, which is the essence of the Hebrew concept of true wisdom.

 Rob has been married to Karen since 1987.
-They have two children: Diana (age 19) and Julia (age 16).
+They have two daughters who are both TWU undergrads.
 His hobbies include fishing, rock hounding, photography, and travel.
 His sensitive, artistic side is manifested in the pleasure he experiences when singing in the TWU Masterworks choir or writing short stories and poetry.
 He also enjoys reading, watching movies, following politics, and monitoring his wildly fluctuating investment portfolio.
 For exercise, he jogs and plays basketball.
 He used to play hockey.
 He is a Canucks and B.C.
 Lions fan.

 - University of Toronto (Ph.D., 1986); Septuagint Studies.
 Thesis Title: “A Textual Analysis of the So-Called Syrohexaplaric Psalter.”

 - University of Toronto (M.A., 1979); Septuagint Studies.